Project-X-Mods/coffeelinux/README.md

 Java, Wine, Protontricks, DXVK, Vulkan, Steam, Discord, and MS Edge setup.

+Ext4 and BTRFS options for compatibility with some hardware.

 A ton of critical and optional dependencies resolved for most packages.

 Additional firmware from mkinitcpio-firmware to eliminate most default kernel module warnings.